Riverside High School (West Virginia): History

-The school opened in 1999 as a result of the consolidation of DuPont High School (AAA) in Dupont City and East Bank High School (AA) in East Bank.
+The school opened in 1999 as a result of the consolidation of DuPont High School (AAA) and East Bank High School (AA).
 Students from both of those former high schools, and from the Cedar Grove and Montgomery areas, attend the school.
 The school's attendance district runs from the Kanawha-Fayette county line to the Charleston city limits.

 Academics

 Riverside High offers a wide variety of courses and electives for grades 9–12.
-Required classes include Science 9 & 10, English 12 and Civics.
-Electives include AP Calculus, Forensic Science and Community Service.
+Electives include AP Courses as well as Duel Enrollment College Courses.

 Athletics

-Riverside High is a West Virginia AAA school.
-The school has had several successful sports teams in the 10+ years it has been in operation.
-They are wrestling, volleyball, track & field, softball, baseball, soccer, basketball, tennis, cross country, cheerleading, golf, and football.
+Riverside High is a WVSSAC AAAA school.
+The school has had several successful sports teams in the 20+ years it has been in operation.
+Sports include wrestling, volleyball, track & field, softball, baseball, soccer, basketball, tennis, cross country, cheerleading, golf, and football.

-Marching Warriors
+Marching Warriors "The Pride of Riverside"

 The school has had two baton twirlers named Miss Kanawha Majorette at the Gazette-Mail Kanawha County Majorette and Band Festival.
 In 2016 the Warrior Band received a 1 at ratings.
 This is the highest score.

+In 2025, the band won the Festival Grand Champion at the 78th Annual Gazette-Mail Festival.
+This was the first time since the merger of DuPont and East Bank that the school has won this honor.